rananna/back-to-the-future-timecircuits/readme.md

 ### 3. Hardware Assembly

-Solder all components together as per the schematics.
-Double-check all connections before applying power.
+Solder all components together as per the schematics. **Pay close attention to the I2C bus wiring and jumper settings for each display.** Double-check all connections before applying power.

 ### 4. Prepare the LittleFS Partition

 1. Create a folder named `mp3` in the root of your project's `data` folder.
 2. Copy your sound files into the `mp3` folder.
 You can now use descriptive names like `time_travel.mp3` or `acceleration.mp3`.
 The firmware will automatically find them on boot.
 3. Upload the `data` folder to your ESP32 using the "ESP32 Sketch Data Upload" tool in the Arduino IDE.

 ### 5. Flash the Firmware